 Additionally, individuals may only apply to one of the following programs per year:

 View current and former ARTA Award recipients.

-Participants will each receive complimentary registration for the ASHA Annual Convention.
-The award program will be robust and responsibilities include attendance at the several key, pre-selected events and sessions.
+The award program will be robust, and responsibilities include attendance at several key, pre-selected events and sessions, which will occur before and during Convention.
 Awardees should plan to attend the entirety of the ASHA Convention.
 Awardee required events might include the following: